nf-core/differentialabundance/docs/usage.md

 ### Hints and tips

 - If you don't like the colors used in the report, try a different `RColorBrewer` palette by changing the `exploratory_palette_name` and/or `differential_palette_name` parameters.
+- In rare cases, some users have reported issues with DESeq2 using all available cores on a machine, rather than those specified in the process configuration.
+This can be prevented by setting the `OPENBLAS_NUM_THREADS` environment variable.

 ### Params files